Southwest Colorado and Durango History

-Durango, Colorado sits in the midst of some of the world's most beautiful mountain scenery, a richness that is matched only by its colorful history.
+Durango, Colorado sits in the midst of some of the world’s most beautiful mountain scenery, a richness that is matched only by its colorful history – the Durango History.

-Over the years Durango became less and less dependent on mining, and increasingly diversified with tourism, oil & gas production, higher education, and clean light industry.
+Over the years, Durango became less and less dependent on mining, and increasingly diversified with tourism, oil and natural gas production, higher education, and clean light industry.
 Fort Lewis College contributes greatly to the stature and personality of the community.

 The most famous site containing ruins of the complete Ancestral Puebloan development is, of course, Mesa Verde National Park.
 However, to the south are the Aztec Ruins, Chaco Canyon, and the Salmon Ruins that display the Ancestral Puebloan culture in its various stages of development and decline.